 Teaching as a profession, and as a way to fulfill the Great Commission, is incredibly rewarding, both personally and professionally.
-If this is indeed the direction that you believe God is leading you, we encourage you to consider Multnomah.
+If this is the direction you believe God is leading you, we encourage you to consider enrolling in this program.

 Our course of study includes three strands:

-Glad you asked!
-The Marvin O. Johnson Scholarship offers up to five $5000 scholarships a year for qualified teacher education students in their junior and senior years.
+The Marvin O. Johnson Scholarship offers up to five $5,000 in scholarships a year for qualified teacher education students in their junior and senior years.
 Visit the Financial Aid section and/or contact them for more information.

 Meet Your Professors